unilaiva/unilaiva-songbook/README.md

 Be careful with the whitespaces!

-If you are using Unilaiva-specific Lilypond style with `theLyricsOne` etc. to present lyrics in your Lilypond, you can use `ulsbs/src/ulsbs/assets/tools/unilaiva-lyrics-lp2tex.py3` script to do the conversion.
+If you are using ULSBS-specific Lilypond style with `theLyricsOne` etc. to present lyrics in your Lilypond, you can use [ulsbs/ulsbs-ly2tex](ulsbs/ulsbs-ly2tex) script to do the conversion.
 Run it without arguments for usage information.
-NOTE: the script doesn't yet support the new repeat system completely.

 #### Melody hints on the chord line ####